 2) The U.S. Federal government is (forcing all its regulatory agencies to stay silent and complicit in) lying to cover its ass, and certain state governors are going along and keeping mum, in order not to send their economies into a tailspin.
 A full 85 percent of Alabama’s income is generated on that tiny little stretch of coast between Mississippi and Florida.

 4) Growing your own food, amassing your food stores and old-school self-sufficiency, and living in an intentional community are some of the most radical things you can do right now.
-(Which is weird because I’ve got tentative plans to go do that, out of necessity, since the bank account is empty and it’s time to stop being homeless but I’ve got no first-last-deposit and don’t much care to be in a city anyway, and they invited me, which is an honor).
+(Which is weird because this writer, an oil-spill evacuee, got tentative plans to go do that, out of necessity, since the bank account is empty and it’s time to stop being homeless but we’ve got no first-last-deposit and don’t much care to be in a city anyway, and they invited us, which is an honor).

-5) All this bullshit with the energy companies F-ing us in the A- is cause for concern and alarm, but not fear and despair.
+5) Extraction-industries energy companies’ fuckery is cause for concern and alarm, but not fear and despair.
 Dr. Ott’s favorite publication is Yes!
 Magazine because of their positive spin on current events.
 Never forget the silent (or at least unerstated) majority of groups of people somehow committed to doing good things for the benefit of humanity.
-My favorite (paraphrased) thought of the night, from Riki: “The Western culture has the most awful mindset on Earth — they’re waiting for the end, and fear and anger rule the day.
+She said: “The Western culture has the most awful mindset on Earth — they’re waiting for the end, and fear and anger rule the day.
 But name one thing that’s actually collapsing.”

-After this lil’ Oilpocalypse shindig, and listening to a woman who lost more and crusaded more than anyone I’ve met in the Deepshit pool of activists so far, I feel more hopeful for the country and the planet — maybe simply because I know I’m not alone, that there are people who know more than I do, have been at it longer, and are on the same silent-majority team.
+After this lil’ Oilpocalypse shindig, and listening to a woman who lost more and crusaded more than anyone we’ve met in the oil-spill pool of activists so far, we feel more hopeful for the country and the planet — maybe simply because we know we’re not alone/ There are people who know more than we do, have been at it longer, and are on the same silent-majority team.
 We raised consciousness for the proposed 28th Amendment for the Separation of Corporation and State, and we raised a few hundred bucks for Ultimate Civics, the Gulf Coast Fund, and the Coastal Heritage Society of Louisiana.
 Thanks to all for participating, or wishin’ on it in the Gulf, and/or for the Gulf.
 We shall git’r'dun (sung to the tune of “we shall overcome”).

 Ripple ripple ripple.

-LINKS, a whole lot of ‘em because I’ve been doing the Oilpocalypse boogie instead of scribbling on the Internets.
+LINKS: a whole lot of aggregated info because we’ve been doing the Oilpocalypse boogie.

 NOLA.com: BP documents expose initial low-ball oil flow calculations (“documents released to MacDonald by Rep. Ed Markey, D-Mass., show that BP used a different standard to measure the surface oil and convinced the NOAA scientists not to use NOAA’s standards, the ones endorsed by an international agreement.”)